-- The report should be focused on the immediately previous calendar year and an expanded window (e.g., three years), if that is the unit's practice, but should allow a faculty member to point out the status of long-term projects and set the context in which annual activities have occurred. - The report should incorporate research/scholarly activity/creative work, teaching, and service as appropriate. - Faculty members should state their short-term and long-term goals and/or objectives.
+- The report should be focused on the immediately previous calendar year but should allow a faculty member to point out the status of long-term projects and set the context in which annual activities have occurred. - The report should incorporate research/scholarly activity/creative work, teaching, and service as appropriate. - Faculty members should also submit an annual Plan of Work that states their short-term and long-term goals and/or objectives.